-In his book Every Good Thing, Dr. David Jones shares four reasons that followers of Christ should care for this planet we call home.
+In his book Every Good Thing, Dr. David Jones shares four reasons that followers of Christ should be caring for creation.
 The one that resonated with me the most was:

 “We care for creation because it reveals God’s character.”